kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRs) are used to extend the Kubernetes API with custom resources and custom behavior.
 CustomResourceDefinitions define the new API types while Custom Resources (e.g. a Kustomization, HelmRelease or Application) represent single instances of these new types.
-A controller watches for changes of a certain type and acts accordingly, e.g. by applying the desired state to the cluster to move the actual state closer to the desired stated (reconciliation).
+A controller watches for changes of a certain type and acts accordingly, e.g. by applying the desired state to the cluster to move the actual state closer to the desired state (reconciliation).

 ### ArgoCD and Flux